Gameknight999

-Gameknight999 is a series of children's novels written by Mark Cheverton, an author and engineer based in upstate New York, and published from 2013 to 2017.
+Gameknight999 is a series of children's novels written by Mark Cheverton and published from 2013 to 2017.
 The series is unofficially based on Minecraft and set within its world.
 The second novel of the series was listed in the Publishers Weekly bestseller list in November 2014 and the New York Times children's series bestseller list in February 2015.

 Plot

 The series describes adventures of the protagonist with the user name "Gameknight999", who is initially a griefer and finds himself teleported by one of his father's inventions (digitizer) into the world of the Minecraft video game.
 Gameknight discovers that the creatures in the game are alive and it isn't a game to them.
 Gameknight experiences real-life adventures and actual danger with life-or-death consequences while stuck in the Minecraft digital universe.

 Most of the novels feature Herobrine as the main antagonist, who is an urban legend and creepypasta that originated as a hoax propagated by an anonymous post on the English-language imageboard website 4chan.
 Within the series, he is presented as a sentient computer virus intending on escaping the confines of Minecraft alongside an army of monsters from the game, with the intent to wipe out humanity.